 - Spread on a thick layer of fluffy buttercream frosting.
 Sprinkle with dark chocolate chips or sprinkles for texture and flavor.

 - Chocolate Candy Bar Brownies – Chop up chunks of your favorite chocolate candy bar and add it to the batter.
-Serve with ice cream, hot fudge, and extra chopped candy bars.
+Serve with ice cream, homemade hot fudge sauce, and extra chopped candy bars.

 SAVE THIS Almond Flour Brownie Recipe TO YOUR PINTEREST BOARD!